What Are The Acupuncture Points?

 Are The Needles Sterile Or Are They Re-Used?

-I only use FDA registered, sterile, single-use stainless steel needles and they are disposed of immediately after each acupuncture treatment.
+FDA registered, sterile, single-use stainless steel needles are used and they are disposed of immediately after each acupuncture treatment.
 Needles are individually wrapped and sterilized by the manufacturer.
 They are opened only when they are ready to be used.

 What Can I Expect During A Treatment?